 The Family and Medical Leave Act (FMLA) of 1993 mandates that covered employers offer as many as 12 weeks of unpaid leave without jeopardizing the job status of eligible employees for various family and individual medical situations.
 These medical situations include pregnancy and care for a newborn, placement with the employee of a child for adoption or foster care, care for an immediate family member with a serious health condition, and the employee’s own serious health condition.
 The FMLA allows employees to leave temporarily or work a less stressful schedule, depending on the severity of the circumstances.

 Have you or a close family member experienced a medical situation that requires leave or intermittent work for an extended period of time?
-If you need time off or have been discriminated against for a request under the FMLA, an attorney may be able to help assert your rights under the Family Medical Leave Act.
-To receive a complimentary case review from one of our Orlando attorneys, simply fill out our no-obligation case review form.
+If you need time off or have been discriminated against for a request under the FMLA, a labor and employment attorney may be able to help assert your rights under the Family Medical Leave Act.
+To receive a complimentary case review from one of our attorneys, simply fill out our no-obligation case review form.

 The FMLA applies to all public agencies, including state, local and federal employers, local education agencies (schools), and private-sector employers who employ 50 or more employees in 20 or more workweeks in the current or preceding calendar year, including joint employers and successors of covered employers, within a specified geographical radius.

 Employees are eligible for FMLA benefits if they work for a covered employer, have worked for the employer for a total of 12 months, have worked at least 1,250 hours over the previous 12 months, and work at a location in the United States or in any territory or possession of the United States where at least 50 employees are employed by the employer within 75 miles.